 Try This First

-If the issue is not resolved, follow the detailed fixes below.
+If the issue continues, follow the fixes below.

 Why Is YouTube Showing a Playback Error?